 Nowadays, there's no shortage of trendy diets.
 And there's another to add to the list: The GOLO Diet, which promotes low-glycemic-index foods in order to boost metabolism and trigger weight loss, as well as keep blood sugar stable.
-And based on all the GOLO Diet reviews out there, it's becoming pretty popular.
+Based on all the GOLO Diet reviews out there, it's becoming pretty popular.

 It can also be pricey, though, and a challenge to stick with all the different components.
 Plus, there's not a ton of research to back up its claims.
 Here's what you need to know before you decide to GOLO, including what the experts have to say about its safety and effectiveness.